 Most people don’t use this.
 Beginner mindmappers often don’t even know this is possible.
 You do so make sure you use it (and benefit from it)!

 Use A Different Layout For The Same Map

 When you look at a situation from a different angle, you end up looking at it differently.
 My tip for you is that when you are stuck and you don’t know how to outline your map the best way possible, you change the order of the branches and the content of the branches.
 Doing this will change your perspective.
 A different layout usually creates a different insight and level of understanding.

 When you can’t do this ‘because all branches are mapped out exactly as they should be’ you can ask another person to rearrange the content.
 The best way of doing this is by asking a person who cannot understand what you are discussing.
 That way they won’t get sucked into your perspective.
 Go ahead, and ask a child to assist you in this.
 They just shuffle branches around and might even draw a couple of things on your map (as a bonus).
 I am sure you will look at your map differently when you get it back.

 Outlining your map is very, very important.
 This is where insight and understanding is created.
 This is where you can be creative.
 This is almost where creativity is created for you and you only have to see it happen right under your very own eyes.
 A good outline is not something you create in one sitting.
 It could be, but it is not likely.
 Make sure you go back to step 1 (adding words) whenever you feel this is needed or useful.

 When you think there are words you no longer needed remove them.
 Remember to use the Pareto principle (80/20) in your mind mapping.
 Your maps get smaller and clearer.
 You will be able to identify the real issues and the things that need work (for example).

 Don’t waste too much time on images.
-Use colours instead to create a picture like overview that highlights important information or concepts.
+Use colors instead to create a picture-like overview that highlights important information or concepts.
 When your maps get too big, you: